“What!” Ify exclaimed in shock.

 “Then how about this?”
 She suddenly brought out the mirror displayed it in front of the queen.

 “No, don’t fall for it.
 You know better.”
 The queen told herself.
 But she couldn’t help it.
 She stared straight at her reflection and cringed.
-Is this what she looked like?
+Was this what she looked like?
 She was more beautiful than that.
 This image before her was an insult to her everlasting beauty.
 She had to show them that she was all beautiful, all powerful queen of the sea.

 While she was looking at her reflection, she didn’t notice Ify gradually stepping back to the middle of the compound.
 And she followed like a sheep to the slaughter.